 South Beach – The Art Deco District: This area puts the sexy and chic into Miami’s persona.
-From colorful locals to senior snowbirds, the white sand and colorful art make this area a major hub for everything Miami.
+From colorful locals to senior snowbirds, the white sand and colorful art make this area a major hub for everything in Miami.

 Midtown/Wynwood – This burgeoning area is undergoing a renaissance.
 Just north of downtown, you’ll find affordable rents and big-box retailers.
 It’s still a work in progress and where hipsters unite.

 Coral Gables – Golfers, vacationers, and upscale shoppers flock to the region.
-Many houses are capped with Spanish-style tiled roofs, adding a slice of color to the areas green, tree-lined streets.
+Many houses are capped with Spanish-style tiled roofs, adding a slice of color to the area’s green, tree-lined streets.

-Coconut Grove – A commercial success in the 21st century, this area has gentrified into a bustling region for eating, drinking and spending cash.
+Coconut Grove – A commercial success in the 21st century, this area has gentrified into a bustling region for eating, drinking, and spending cash.
 Don’t miss CocoWalk, a 4-story shopping, and entertainment complex.

-Warm winters and hot and humid summers make Miami a dream location for those who prefer to spend their days in flip flops rather than shovel snow in boots.
+Warm winters and hot and humid summers make Miami a dream location for those who prefer to spend their days in flip-flops rather than shovel snow in boots.
 The wet season is May through October, but afternoon thunderstorms are generally welcomed as they relieve some of the heat and humidity.
 Plus, they usually don’t stick around all that long.
 Hurricane season runs from June 1st through November 30th.
 So, if you are moving to Miami, Florida, during this time you will want to keep a very close eye on the extended forecast.
 You may need to be flexible and have a backup plan.

 Speaking of hurricanes, putting an emergency hurricane kit together should be right near the top of your list of priorities.
 If your move is scheduled during this season, put your kit together ahead of time to bring with you, just to be on the safe side.
-The peace-of-mind you will feel alone is reason enough to put this kit together.
+The peace of mind you will feel alone is reason enough to put this kit together.
 Here is a simple list to get you started that you will want to eventually expand on.

 - Water – Have 1 gallon per person available every day for at least a full week.